banaio/www-bana-io/docs/resume/cover-letter.md

 #### Reason for looking for new role

 Last contract finished on the 1st of January 2020.
+I then went to Marrakech, Morocco on the 4th of January 2020 to buy an apartment, which took around 3 months.
+By the time I had completed the whole process it was the middle of March 2020 and the borders in Morocco were closed so I could not return to London.
+I returned to London on the 22nd of July 2020, after the Moroccan government opened the borders on the 15th of July 2020.

 ---